yury-lysogorskiy/lammps/doc/src/pair_lj_pirani.rst

 realistic description of the long range behaviour and an attenuation of the hardness of the repulsive wall.

-This force field can be used for neutral-neutral (:math:`\gamma = 6`), ion-neutral (:math:`\gamma = 4`) or ion-ion systems (:math:`\gamma = 1`).
+This force field can be used for neutral-neutral (:math:`\gamma = 6`), ion-neutral (:math:`\gamma = 4`) or ion-ion systems (:math:`\gamma =
+1`).
 Notice that this implementation does not include explicit electrostatic interactions.
-If these are desired, this pair style should be used along with a Coulomb pair style :doc:`pair_style coul/cut <pair_coul_cut>` and optional long-range Coulombics, which can be done using the pair style hybrid :doc:`pair_style hybrid <pair_hybrid>` and kspace style :doc:`kspace_style <kspace_style>` commands.
+If these are desired, this pair style should be used along with a Coulomb pair style like :doc:`pair styles coul/cut or coul/long <pair_coul>` by using :doc:`pair style hybrid/overlay <pair_hybrid>` and a suitable kspace style :doc:`<kspace_style>`, if needed.

-As discussed in :ref:`(Pirani) <Pirani>`, analyses of a variety of systems showed that :math:`\alpha= 4` generally works very well.
+As discussed in :ref:`(Pirani) <Pirani>`, analysis of a variety of systems showed that :math:`\alpha= 4` generally works very well.
 In some special cases (e.g. those involving very small multiple charged ions) this factor may take a slightly different value.
 The parameter :math:`\beta` codifies the hardness (polarizability) of the interacting partners, and for neutral-neutral systems it usually ranges from 6 to 11.
 Moreover, the modulation of :math:`\beta` can model additional interaction effects, such as charge transfer in the perturbative limit, and can mitigate the effect of some uncertainty in the data used to build up the potential function.

 The following coefficients must be defined for each pair of atoms types via the :doc:`pair_coeff <pair_coeff>` command as in the examples